Moped Army: Branches

 The branches each have a unique name, often inspired by the city in which they are based, and are self-governing; implementing their own criteria regarding membership and activities.
 With the motto "Swarm and Destroy."
-Branches host local rides at a regular cadence and an annual muti-day rally where they invite riders from the national branches to ride in their city.
+Branches host local rides at a regular cadence and an annual multi-day rally where they invite riders from the national branches to ride in their city.

 As of 2023, there are 28 active branches and 7 emeritus branches of the Moped Army.
 The emeritus distinction is granted to branches that have been with the Moped Army for over a decade and requested retirement.